OSGameWare/Youtube4Steam/README.md

 Choose a recommended layout or configure one manually:

-D-Pad / Left Stick: Navigate
+D-Pad: Arrow Keys

 A / B (or Cross / Circle): Select / Back

-Start: Menu / Play
+Start: Play

-Back: Options / Return

 💡 YouTube TV supports most gamepad inputs natively, so minimal configuration is needed.